Share

 - Find and cage the queen from your old hive.
 Set her aside.
 If you're using a sealed container make sure to not leave her in for too long, it might put her at risk.

 - Shake the bees off the old brood frames directly into the Primal Bee nest.
-Do not transfer old frames.
+Do not transfer comb, frames, or resources.
 Any bees that remain on the old frames can be brushed in gently with a soft brush.

 - Release the queen immediately into the new nest.
 An edible cage works well here too — it raises the chances the bees stay put rather than looking for a new home.

-- Return to inspect after a few days to confirm the queen is present and released, and check the food situation.
+- Feed, expand, and return to inspect following the same steps as Path 1 (steps 5-6 above).
+Close the nest and feed through the top hole.
+Use concentrated syrup — 80% sugar, 20% water.
+Return after a few days to confirm the queen is present and released, and check the food situation.

 What to do with the old brood frames: You have three options: